Lifecycle Management Integration Guide

 Physical Document

 A document refers to a physical credential document held by a user, such as a driver license, firearm license, or identity card.
 A document is identified by a document number (documentId) associated with this specific physical document at the time it was issued.
+It is often used during the identity proofing operation as evidence for determining Level of Assurance.

 Digital Credential